-Today we’re going to talk about a simple, but very useful and informative indicator called StopLossClusters.
+Today we’re going to talk about a simple, but very useful and informative stop hunt indicator for MT4 called StopLossClusters.

 This product was developed by the “fxssi.com” project and is available for downloading for participants of the membership club.

 Before we proceed to the description of the indicator and its settings, we would like to say a couple of words about why we had an idea to create this indicator, and where data for it comes from.

 Reason why it's Important to Know Where Stop Losses of the Crowd are Placed